wx13/jedi/README.md

 Installing and running
 ----------------------

-There is not installation; just run
+There is no installation; just run

-    "ruby editor.rb".
+    ruby editor.rb [list of files]

 Alternatively, create a directory ~/.editor containing the files config.rb and history.yaml.
 Then create an alias: